List of north–south roads in Toronto: Martin Grove Road

-Martin Grove Road is an artery commencing at Bloor Street West but not becoming a major road until intersecting with Burnhamthorpe Road.
-It continues north until terminating at Highway 27, north of the city.
+Martin Grove Road is an artery commencing at Bloor Street West but not becoming a major road until it intersects with Burnhamthorpe Road.
+It continues north until it ends at Highway 27 north of the city.
 The road was once called the Second Concession but became the current name around 1950.
 It is believed that the road was named after a local fruit merchant.
 However, there are no clear references found to prove this.

 McCowan Road

 McCowan Road is named after James McCowan, the first of the McCowan family who immigrated from Scotland, who established the McCowan family farm near the Scarborough Bluffs in 1833.
 The street, the former Lot 22, sometimes referred to as 7th Concession Road in Markham and later McCowan's Sideroad, was officially renamed McCowan Road by Scarborough Township in 1956.

 McCowan Road begins at Kingston Road and briefly breaks north of Eglinton Avenue, before continuing again at the north end of Danforth Road and extending north to Steeles Avenue and into York Region as Regional Road 67.
 Before renaming it was signed as 7th Line in Markham.
 The brief 375 m break north of Eglinton Avenue is because of Highland Creek and is occupied by McCowan Park and John McCrae Public School.
 Through traffic is carried by Danforth Road for a greater distance, about 1750 m, between a point 325 m south of Lawrence Avenue and Eglinton Avenue.
 When the Scarborough Town Centre complex was opened in 1973, an interchange with Highway 401 was constructed.
-The Line 3 Scarborough rapid transit line, which opened in 1985, crosses McCowan on an elevated guideway at the complex.
+The Line 3 Scarborough rapid transit line, which opened in 1985, but closed in 2023, crosses McCowan on an elevated guideway at the complex.
 North of Sheppard Avenue, the Canadian Pacific Railway Toronto marshalling yards extend to McCowan at the west, and stretch east of Markham Road.